-Its location near Hunts Point and the burgeoning South Bronx art community may have put it on the foodie trail, but Ceetay has become known for inventive Asian cooking at its best.
+Its South Bronx location in a burgeoning arts community may have initially put this restaurant on the radar, but it has since become known for its inventive cooking.
 The open kitchen offers diners a view of the race among cooks cutting, washing, and packing up an endless number of takeout orders.
 The tiny dining room features Mason jar fixtures, a handcrafted bar, and a wall papered with yellowing Asian newspapers.
-Creative specials include a seared square of sesame-studded rice "bruschetta" topped with avocado purée, tuna tartare, and frizzled onions.
-But, don't miss such high-flying maki as the Kawasaki roll with a mishmash of crab, scallion, sweet glaze, and more.
+Creative specials include a seared square of sesame-studded rice “bruschetta” topped with avocado purée, tuna tartare, and frizzled onions.
+But, don’t miss such high-flying maki as the Kawasaki roll with a mishmash of crab, scallion, sweet glaze, and more.
 Traditional sushi here stands equally strong, with very nice maguro, ebi and uni.

 - MICHELIN guide inspectors